 If you’re prone to breakouts and want to give dermaplaning a go, Dr Jack recommends having it as part of a protocol including ‘a pre-dermaplane cleanse and an anti-acne peel like a retinol peel, and also in combination with other treatments such as blue light IPL [Dr Jack uses the Theraclear device in clinic].’

 Post-dermaplaning, you’ll have to go makeup free for a day but after that, you’ll find your makeup glides on very smoothly, and even without it, skin feels super smooth and looks much younger because it reflects the light so evenly without those tiny little hairs and dead skin cells covering its surface.
 Your face will be more sensitive to sunlight though, so a SPF is recommended for the weeks following.
 Full results will be seen in 3-5 days, and you can repeat the treatment after a month for ongoing benefits.
 I’ve totally convinced myself to give it a go, so I for one will be booking in to go under the scalpel soon.

 The Tweakments Guide Takeaway

 Dermaplaning gets a green light from us – there are very few possible side effects, it gives instant results and it rarely requires downtime.
-And if you're prone to breakouts it might be worth giving it a go to see if it helps keep spots at bay as part of a more comprehensive anti-acne regime.
+You can't have it if you have active acne, but if you're prone to breakouts it might be worth giving it a go to see if it helps keep spots at bay as part of a more comprehensive anti-acne regime.